rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

       -DCMAKE_INSTALL_PREFIX=install
 ```

 **Homebrew** (`brew`) is macOS's most widely used command-line package manager, and GitHub's macOS runners ship with it pre-installed.
+We use it to install Ninja, that the next commands are about to use.
 The configure command is the familiar Ninja/Release/install-prefix trio, except `CMAKE_PREFIX_PATH=$Qt6_DIR` reads the environment variable the Install Qt step already set, rather than a hardcoded local path.

 Build and Install are the same two lines used everywhere in this pipeline.
 On macOS, `cmake --install` produces a `.app` bundle (macOS's standard self-contained application package format) rather than a flat tree, because the project sets `MACOSX_BUNDLE TRUE`.
-No **macdeployqt** step anywhere (Qt's own macOS bundling tool) because `qt_generate_deploy_qml_app_script` already does everything macdeployqt would: copying frameworks, rewriting install names, generating `qt.conf`.
+Let's now look at packaging:

 {% raw %}
 ```yaml